AdaCore/gnatstudio/docs/programmers_guide/documenting.rst

 * extended documentation
   Extended documentation should be written in HTML.
-  See the GPS user's guide on how to make new documentation available to users.
+  See the GNAT Studio user's guide on how to make new documentation available to users.